awsdocs/amazon-ec2-user-guide/doc_source/dedicated-instance.md

 1. Continue as prompted by the wizard\.
 When you've finished reviewing your options on the **Review Instance Launch** page, choose **Launch** to choose a key pair and launch the Dedicated Instance\.

-For more information about launching an instance with a tenancy of `host`, see [Launching Instances onto a Dedicated Host](how-dedicated-hosts-work.md#launching-dedicated-hosts-instances)\.
+For more information about launching an instance with a tenancy of `host`, see [Launching instances onto a Dedicated Host](how-dedicated-hosts-work.md#launching-dedicated-hosts-instances)\.

 **To set the tenancy option for an instance during launch using the command line**
 + [run\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/run-instances.html) \(AWS CLI\)